Water quality

 Priority Type 1 and Type 1 incidents are immediately reported to SA Health, while all Type 2 notifications are reportable within 24 hours, in line with the interagency Water/Wastewater Incident Notification and Communication Protocol.

-In 2022-23, we continued to address the causes of preventable Type 1 notifications.
-Strategies used to achieve this include refresher training, optimisation of our drinking water quality monitoring program, ongoing operational and capital improvements, and continuous improvement of our Drinking Water Quality Management System.
+In 2023-24, we continued to address the causes of preventable Type 1 notifications.
+Strategies used to achieve this include ongoing operational and capital improvements, incident management training, optimisation of our drinking water quality monitoring program and continuous improvement of our Drinking Water Quality Management System.

-The proactive water quality management of targeted water supply systems and the detection and management of risks continued during 2022-23.
+The proactive water quality management of our water supply systems and the detection and management of risks continued during 2023-24.
 Changes in reporting criteria issued by SA Health in the interagency Water/Wastewater Incident Notification and Communication Protocol also occurred and contributed to a change in reporting requirements.

-- written report to the Minister for Climate, Environment and Water by 3pm the next business day
+* written report to the Minister for Housing Infrastructure by 3pm the next business day

 System | IRI |